tc39/notes/meetings/2024-10/october-08.md

 MM: Okay.

 NRO: Yes.
-Specifically the last day we have to send the notice to the GA to a six-day period I think Thursday evening, because the GA will be on December 11th and we want to do it two months in advance.
+Specifically the last day we have to send the notice to the GA to start a sixty-day opt-out period, I think Thursday evening, because the GA will be on December 11th and we want to do it two months in advance.

 MM: Okay, okay, thank you.
 I’ll have something to say on Thursday, thank you.